Shopify or WooCommerce?

 Shopify comes with visually stunning themes, which are as engaging for your customers as they’re beautiful.
-Even the free themes are great, straight out of the box.
+Even the free themes are good straight out of the box.
 You can customise them by changing the colours and layout, but there are tonnes of premium themes available if you want to go for something more spectacular and unique.
-They will cost you from $100 to $180 each.
+They will cost you from $100 to $1000 each.

-As for the Usability, you can change the style and colour of any theme without knowing anything about coding.
+As for usability, you can change the style and colour of any theme without knowing anything about coding.
 For bigger changes, you’ll need a developer specialising in “Liquid,” Shopify’s programming language.

 WooCommerce design & themes

-WordPress being an open source platform, you can modify any theme in any way you like, either by using plugins or writing your own code.
-This can take hours and hours of work and may cause compatibility issues between the WordPress version, theme, and plugins that you’re using.
+With WordPress being an open-source platform, you can modify any theme in any way you like, either by using plugins or writing your own code.

 Which is best for design?